uservar/RocketSimExampleVisualizer/README.md

-# RocketSimExampleVisualiser
+# RocketSimExampleVisualizer

-A visualiser for Rocketsim using pyqtgraph
+A visualizer for Rocketsim using pyqtgraph

 ## Credits